airbnb/swift/swift.md

     }
 ```

-* Guard
-    * Only add to top of functions.
+* Only add guard to top of functions.
 Goal of guard is to reduce branch complexity and in some ways adding guard statements in the middle of a chunk of code increases complexity

 * How do we deal with multiple let clauses in an if clause?
 ```swift